6 pieces of common financial advice you shouldn’t follow

 Abella says that she sees a lot of people with this kind of mentality–who have focused on savings and paying down their debts–struggle once they reach a point of stability.
 “When it comes to other portions of the financial journey, like investing, they don’t trust themselves to do it.
 That’s what I’ve noticed.
 They are completely terrified of screwing up again.
 When it comes to risk and self-confidence, it’s like they’re stuck.”

-In a recent essay for Fast Company, Ellevest CEO and founder Sallie Crawcheck lambasted the patronizing advice of “stop buying lattes.”
+In a recent essay for Fast Company, Ellevest CEO and founder Sallie Krawcheck lambasted the patronizing advice of “stop buying lattes.”
 She pointed out that the math doesn’t add up, “In order for that one latte a day (at $5 per latte) to earn you that $1 million over 40 years, you would need to earn 10% annually, every year, year in and year out.”
 The stock market, she went on to say, has only gone up 5.6% annually over the last 20 years.
 Krawcheck also stressed that the condescending tone of the advice overlooks the systemic challenges that women have had to face when it comes to money–including the mind-set that they are not good with it.

 We’ve been talking forever about making a budget and saving money, Abella says, yet so many people still struggle with it.
 At the end of the day, “money is very psychological . . .
 It comes down to mind-set, conditioning, and emotional stuff.”

-Note: Correction: An earlier version of the article contained an incorrect spelling of Krawcheck’s last name.
-This article has been updated.